Triton-Robotics/TR-mbed/README.md

 ### Finding the Makefile

-1. Go into the Makefiles folder, and copy the appropriate makefile for your operating system outside the folder.
+1. Go into the Makefiles folder, and copy the appropriate makefile for your operating system outside the folder (aka move it one level up in the directory).
+Also, rename it from `Makefile-OS` to `Makefile` for it to work with the terminal.

 2. Now, you can build your code with the following command: